efea-umich/cse-593/main-project/project.typ

 = Introduction

-Smartwatches, such as the Apple Watch and Samsung Galaxy Watch, have grown in popularity over the past decade, with millions of units sold annually.
+Smartwatches, such as the Apple Watch and Samsung Galaxy Watch, have grown in popularity over the past decade, with millions of units sold annually @rogerson_2021.
 As these devices continue to evolve, they are increasingly being integrated into everyday life for health tracking, communication, and productivity.
-However, despite their advanced capabilities, text entry remains a major usability challenge due to the limited screen size and lack of physical keys, making traditional QWERTY-style typing inefficient.
+However, despite their advanced capabilities, text entry remains a major usability challenge due to the limited screen size and lack of physical keys, making traditional QWERTY-style typing inefficient compared to text-input tasks on phones @turner2021typing@palin_feit_kim_kristensson_oulasvirta_2019.

 Building on this observation, our project centers on gathering detailed information about how people use and experience text entry on smartwatches.
 We conducted a pilot survey with six participants and a revised survey with thirty responses that hinted at widespread dissatisfaction with smartwatch text-entry but did not explore specific causes.
 We set out to examine those causes through Contextual Inquiry interviews, consolidating data from six participants with varying backgrounds and usage patterns.

 Our promise is to identify practical ways of enabling quick, less error-prone text entry on watches.
-The main obstacle arises from the small screens and input constraints that undermine users' comfort and confidence in sending messages.
+Based on our finding from our survey, the main obstacle arises from the small screens and input constraints that undermine users' comfort and confidence in sending messages.
 We explored how participants managed or avoided these constraints, observing the decisions they made about when to use the smartwatch's keyboard or voice input, as well as their reasons for switching to a phone.
 We hypothesize that smartwatch text-entry can support more tasks if designs address short-message needs and reduce the friction associated with typing on a tiny screen.

 We refined our approach by combining a revised survey with real-time interviews.
+Our survey focused on gathering smartwatch usage data to understand in which contexts users prefer to use their smartwatches in different ways.
 The interviews revealed that participants treat their smartwatch as a passive device for viewing notifications, occasionally dabbling in short replies or predictive suggestions.
 Their frequent mistakes and discomfort, however, illustrate why text-entry features often go unused.
 Our findings converge on several themes, captured in an affinity diagram that highlights awkwardness with voice commands, the unnatural feel of small keyboards, and the participants' preference for brevity when typing on a watch.
 By consolidating these data, we uncovered opportunities to create straightforward, testable requirements for future smartwatch text-entry improvements.

 = Related Work

-Several alternative methods have been developed for smartwatch text entry, aiming to overcome the limitations imposed by small screen sizes and restricted input capabilities.
+Related work has demonstrated creative solutions and exposed the many difficulties of smartwatch text entry.
+They have evaluated existing text-input techniques, expanded understandings of user behaviors and preferences toward text-entry features, and identified usability challenges on small screens.
+At the same time, several alternative methods have been developed for smartwatch text entry, aiming to overcome the limitations imposed by small screen sizes and restricted input capabilities.
 Below, we summarize key approaches explored in previous research:

+== Evaluations of Existing Text-Input Techniques

+Many text-entry methods for smartwatches have been proposed, researchers have conducted numerous comparative evaluations.
+These studies typically measure text entry speed (words per minute), accuracy (error rates), and user satisfaction or effort for different input techniques:

+=== Tapping vs. Swiping vs. Handwriting @turner2021typing A recent controlled experiment had users enter phrases with three input styles ---tapping on a tiny QWERTY keyboard, swiping (trace input) on the same keyboard, and handwriting characters--- under both standing and walking conditions.
+The swipe method was the fastest by a large margin: about 30 WPM (words per minute) on average, compared to 20 WPM for tapping and 18 WPM for handwriting.
+Swiping also led to higher text entry satisfaction and lower perceived workload, even while walking, making it the top performer overall.
+This suggests that allowing users to draw through letters (like shape-writing, e.g. Swype-style input) can significantly improve performance on small screens, likely because it reduces the precision required for each letter tap.
+The handwriting method was slowest and least liked in that study, indicating that drawing each letter one by one on a watch (with current recognition technology) may not be efficient.

+=== Comparing Novel Keyboards @oney2013zoomboard @shibata2016driftboard @chen2014swipeboard
+Shibata et al. evaluated their DriftBoard (panning keyboard) against two earlier solutions (ZoomBoard and SwipeBoard).
+They found DriftBoard achieved roughly the same speed and error rate as ZoomBoard (around 9–10 WPM with 5–6% error) and significantly outperformed SwipeBoard in speed.
+This was an encouraging result, showing that a panning strategy could match the best existing method.

+=== User Feedback in Evaluations @turner2021typing
+Comparative studies provide insight into which method felt easier or more burdensome to participants by collecting subjective questionnaire feedback.
+Commonly, a method with the fastest speed isn’t always the most preferred if it is stressful to use.
+In this study, methods that align with familiar typing experiences (QWERTY layouts or using intuitive gestures) score better on user preference.
+For example, participants in one study strongly favored whichever method allowed larger "target" areas – swiping through large keys or using a larger touch surface – because it felt less frustrating than pecking tiny keys.
+Overall, ths kind of evaluation shows that while numerous input techniques can work, their performance varies widely.

+== Alternative Input Methods for Text Entry

+Researchers have explored many non-traditional input techniques to overcome the limitations of tiny smartwatch screens.
+These include motion-based and sensor-based methods, and voice input:

-== Motion-Based Text Recognition @whiteboard Researchers at ETH Zurich investigated a method where motion data was used to infer letters written on a whiteboard.
+=== Motion-Based Text Recognition @whiteboard Researchers at ETH Zurich investigated a method where motion data was used to infer letters written on a whiteboard.
 Their algorithm achieved 99 percent accuracy within three guesses, with the first guess being correct more than 90 percent of the time.
 Additional disambiguation could be achieved through an audio recording, though this method performed optimally only in silent environments.
 The study also suggested that predictive modeling for the next letter could further improve accuracy by reducing false positives.

 == WrisText: Wrist Gesture Typing @wristext